sgttwld/BA_class/README.md

 ```

-See also [here](https://github.com/sgttwld/blahut-arimoto) for a different implementation of some of the cases included here based on [pr_func](https://github.com/sgttwld/pr_func).
+See also [here](https://github.com/sgttwld/blahut-arimoto) for a different implementation of some of the cases included here based on [pr_func](https://github.com/sgttwld/pr_func), and [here](https://github.com/sgttwld/BMA) for a modular implementation of Blahut-Arimoto type algorithms for general bounded rational multi-agent architectures based on [Gottwald, Braun.
+Systems of bounded rational agents with information-theoretic constraints](https://doi.).

 ## Overview